mihirs14/16-bit-cpu/README.md

 Control Unit(CU): The control unit is responsible for processing and decoding the intrsutcion, and sending the appropiate signals to all the other components in order to execute the
                   instruction.
 When the cpu is on the current instrcution it is sent to the control unit.
 The control unit starts by analying the opcode of the instruction or the first
                   4 bits [(opcode)xxxx]xxxxxxxxxxxx.
 Depending on the opcode it will then send the appropiate signals by setting its different outputs equal to specific values for the cpu to execute it.
-A deeper explanation of all the outputs and the inputs is explained in the additional document section
+These outputs are then sent to the register file or any other module that needs specific data for the CPU to accurately execute the instruction.

 Arithmetic Logic Unit(ALU): The Arithmetic Logic Unit module is used to handle all of the computations and comparisons that the CPU needs to perfrom based on the instruction.
 The ALU
                             handles the addition and the subtraction of two binary numbers when the instruction is asked to add two registers.
 It recives the data as inputs and outputs